NathanSaludes/SRDBMS-V.2-Student-Registration-Database-Management-System-/ReadMe.md

 > IMPORTANT: Do not forget to include your JDBC Driver in your project.
 ##
 1. Start Apache and MySQL
+2. Create the command/input file and log file
-2. Configure App Settings
+3. Configure App/Program Settings
     - specify the command file and log file path

-3. Create the command/input file
 4. Run the program!

 ##
 ## Commands
 1. `A` (Add/Create a student record)